Stop Signs in Quran: The Rules

 Conclusion

-With Madrasah El-Quran, you can now enroll in an Online Tajweed Course and learn all the Tajweed rules, including the rules for stopping when reading the Quran.
+With Madrasat El-Quran, you can now enroll in an online tajweed course with certificate and learn all the Tajweed rules, including the rules for stopping when reading the Quran.

 What do stop signs in the Quran mean?